IntekSolutions/-domain_classification_alas/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This dataset was created by PT Intercultural Technology Solutions in partnership with International Literacy and Development.
 Intek Solutions tested their crowdsourced language dataset creation app, ikata, in the [Alas language](https://en.wikipedia.org/wiki/Alas_language) of Southeast Aceh in Indonesia.
 This data was contributed by individual users responding in Alas in the Android app to open ended prompts given in Indonesian.
 As users earn points they are compensated with micropayments based on the amount of data contributed which is confirmed to be Alas.
-There is also about 1500 sentences which were collected manually from three unique speakers in a separate project which has been included in the dataset.
+There are also about 1500 sentences which were collected manually from three unique speakers in a separate project which has been included in the dataset.

 The dataset contains 185,350 total words and 19,262 unique words.
 This includes 91,320 unique bigrams and 142,531 unique trigrams